bestin-07/ATOM/README.md

 # ATOM
-I am trying to achieve a robot which has telepresence. you can control the robot as if you are present in that environment.
+Me and my teammates are trying to achieve a robot which has telepresence. you can control the robot as if you are present in that environment.

-The project basically uses image processing (Thanks to MEDIAPIPE)
+The project uses extensive image processing (Thanks to MEDIAPIPE)

 So what we intend to make is a robotic arm which can mimic the users movement.